github/docs/content/github/finding-security-vulnerabilities-and-errors-in-your-code/configuring-the-codeql-workflow-for-compiled-languages.md

 For more tips and tricks about why `autobuild` won't build your code, see "[Troubleshooting the {% data variables.product.prodname_codeql %} workflow](/github/finding-security-vulnerabilities-and-errors-in-your-code/troubleshooting-the-codeql-workflow)."

-If you added manual build steps for compiled languages and {% data variables.product.prodname_code_scanning %} is still not working on your repository, contact {% data variables.contact.contact_support %}.
+If you added manual build steps for compiled languages and {% data variables.product.prodname_code_scanning %} is still not working on your repository, contact {% data variables.contact.contact_osmand_support%}.